Note: Files are in Adobe (PDF) format.

 Our Business

 OKP Holdings Limited is a home-grown infrastructure and civil engineering company in the region.
-It specialises in the construction of urban and arterial roads, expressways, vehicular bridges, flyovers, airport infrastructure and oil and gas-related infrastructure for petrochemical plants and oil storage terminals as well as the maintenance of roads and roads-related facilities and building construction-related works.
+It specialises in the construction of urban infrastructure, expressways, vehicular bridges, flyovers, airport infrastructure and oil and gas-related infrastructure for petrochemical plants and oil storage terminals as well as the maintenance of roads and roads-related facilities and building construction-related works.
 We tender for both public and private civil engineering and infrastructure construction projects.
 We have expanded our core business to include property development and investment.

 We have three business segments: Construction, Maintenance and Rental income from investment properties.